 The Club’s location in the historic heart of Cambridge provides opportunities for corporate entertaining, networking events, business meetings, family gatherings and as a ‘watering hole’ during visits to the city.

-There are regular events held specially for DRC members including lunches, dinners and receptions.
+There are regular events held especially for DRC members including lunches, dinners and receptions.

 Themed dinners are also popular, being held at least once a term.